tpeterz/BigData_Kafka/README.md

   - Rating
   - Skipped (yes/no)

-The form preserves your selections and automatically refreshes every 5 seconds.
+The form preserves your selections & automatically refreshes every 5 seconds.

 ---

-## How This Connects to Big Data Class

 ### Kafka and Big Data Concepts